mendix/docs/content/refguide/dialogs.md

 ---
-title: "Dialogs"
+title: "Dialog Boxes"
 category: "Modeler"
 ---

-The following pages describe the various dialogs present in the Modeler:
+The following pages describe the various dialog boxes present in the Modeler:

 General